-After obtaining U.S. lawful permanent residence (a green card), the U.S. government expects you to actually live in the U.S. – and will consider your green card to have been abandoned if you make your home in another country, most often (but not always) evidenced by how long you spend there.
-(For further discussion of abandonment of U.S. residence, see Nolo's article, “How to Travel Outside the U.S. With a Green Card.”)
+After obtaining U.S. lawful permanent residence (a green card) based on family, the U.S. government expects you to actually live in the United States.
+In fact, it will consider your green card to have been abandoned if you make your home in another country, most often (but not always) evidenced by how long you spend there.
+(For further discussion of abandonment of U.S. residence, see How to Travel Outside the U.S. With a Green Card.)

 This isn't as unusual a situation as you might imagine.
 Figuring out what to do next involves:

-Some green card holders, for example, take steps to avoid a determination of abandonment of residence by obtaining what's known as a reentry permit before their departure.
+Some green card holders take steps to avoid a determination of abandonment of residence by obtaining what's known as a reentry permit before their departure.
 (This is done by filing Form I-131, Application for Travel Document, with U.S. Citizenship and Immigration Services, or USCIS.
-See Nolo's article, “Reentry Permits: Preparing Green Card Holders for Long Absences from the U.S.” for details.)
+See Don't Lose Your Green Card Due to Long Absence From U.S.: Get a Reentry Permit for details.)
 Reentry permits are good for up to two years at a time, and can be applied for more than once.
 Of course, we're assuming you didn't obtain one of these, but it's worth mentioning, just in case you did and forgot.

-Or, the U.S. government could use its discretion to find that you didn't really mean to abandon your residence – which it is more likely to do in cases where unexpected circumstances arose that were beyond your control (such as a health problem or the death of a family member) during what was meant to be a short trip.
+The U.S. government could use its discretion to find that you didn't really mean to abandon your residence.
+It's more likely to do this in cases where unexpected circumstances arose that were beyond your control (such as a health problem or the death of a family member) during what was meant to be a short trip.
 Again, we started with the supposition that your departure from the U.S. was due to something more straightforward and predictable, such as a job transfer.

-Nevertheless, if unexpected circumstances played a part in your long stay abroad, you might be able to apply for a returning resident visa (as described on the "Returning Resident Visas" page of the State Department’s website) or to go directly to a U.S. border or other point of entry and ask the Customs and Border Protection (CBP) officer to admit you as a returning resident, based on "good cause."
+Another possibility is to go directly to a U.S. border or other point of entry and ask the Customs and Border Protection (CBP) officer to admit you as a returning resident, based on "good cause."
 (You'd need to prepare USCIS Form I-193, Application for Waiver of Passport and/or Visa.)